 Raghunath Temple- Facts & Figures/ FAQs

-**Q: Which is the Raghunath Temple situated?
+Q: Where is the Raghunath Temple located?

 A: Yes, many important festive occasions such as Rama Navami, Navaratri, Diwali and so on have toys events and decorative facilities.